letaprodoit/lapdi-product-code-generator/README.md

 ## REPORTING ISSUES

-Thank you for downloading the Product Code Generator (Joomla!
-Module) 1.0 If you find any issues, please report them in the issue tracker on our website: http://lab.thesoftwarepeople.com/tracker/cscart-pcg
+Thank you for downloading the Product Code Generator for CS-Cart 1.0 If you find any issues, please report them in the issue tracker on our website: http://lab.thesoftwarepeople.com/tracker/cscart-pcg